francomay3/vite-cpp-loader/README.md

 | long     | number          |
 | short    | number          |

+**Note:** Only simple types can be used as function return types.
+Complex types (like STL containers, custom classes, etc.) are not currently supported.

 ## Generated TypeScript Declarations

 For each C++ module, a TypeScript declaration file (`.d.ts`) is automatically generated in the same directory as the C++ file.
 For example, if you have `math.cpp`, a `math.cpp.d.ts` file will be generated.
 These files contain the type definitions that enable TypeScript type checking and IntelliSense.